 Adventure scale: 4/5

 Car parking: Southgate, Penmaen or Shepherds in Parkmill (between 10 to 30 minutes’ walk).
-Parking in Shepherds in Parkmill is recommended.
+I recommend parking in Shepherds in Parkmill.

 Facilities: There are no toilets.
 Food is available in the villages of Parkmill and Southgate.